tmux-python/tmuxp/README.rst

 `tmuxwrapper` was invented to solve the panes / pains of managing workspaces

+tmuxwrapper was written from the ground up as an ORM layer on top of tmux.

-under development, not ready for public use
+under development, not ready for public use.

 Goals
 -----